epdoc/launchgen/README.md

 Generate or update a `launch.json` file for use with VSCode.

 Execute from within your project folder.

-Walks the project folder and adds configurations for each test file found.
+- Walks the project folder and adds configurations for each test file found.
+- Adds a launch configurations for each configuration found in `launch.config.json`.
-Supports monorepos.
+- Supports monorepos.

 Any files ending with `test.ts` or `.run.ts` will be added to `launch.json`.